Dr. Hillary Lin

 If you want the work, start with the library.

-The clearest version of my point of view is in the evidence-graded guides: what I would do, what I would ignore, and what would change my mind.
+The clearest version of my point of view is in the doctor-written guides: what I would do, what I would ignore, and what would change my mind.